 Historical Notes: Francisco de Moncada was a Spanish general, diplomat, and author in the service of the Infanta Isabella and later envoy to the Court of Ferdinand II.
-Moncada was acting Governor in Flanders when Van Dyck painted a large equestrian portrait with horse and rider, moving forward, in a landscape setting in 1634.
-The original portrait now hangs in the Louvre.
+Moncada was acting Governor in Flanders in 1634 when Anthony Van Dyck painted a large equestrian portrait with horse and rider, moving forward, in a landscape setting.1 The original portrait now hangs in the Louvre.

 Jefferson's print of Moncada was sold at the 1827 Dispersal Sale to Joseph Coolidge for $27.00.
 Its whereabouts are unknown.